 Assuming all supporting infrastructure is functioning as intended, a user who remotely accesses a VDI solution from their endpoint can manage the OS and the applications and data on it as if they were running locally.
 This setup lets workers safely access everything they need from virtually any device, without requiring specific hardware.

 Augmented by solutions for convenient single sign-on (SSO) and secure remote access, virtual desktops can also be run and managed alongside the growing spectrum of cloud, web and mobile apps integral to modern workflows.
 Employees get a unified experience that enables greater productivity, while IT avoids silos and mitigates the risk of unauthorized logins.

 In other words, VDI in the context of a digital workspace platform contributes to a superior working environment without compromising on security.

 Remote Desktop Access (RDP)

-Microsoft RDP is an efficient and economical method of accessing remotely.
-The advantage of RDP is simple to access with no extra software required.
+Microsoft Remote Desktop provides an efficient and economical method of accessing your desktop remotely.
+The advantage of RDP is simple access with no extra software required.